-The brick pit water body is occasionally used as habitat (as a fresh water source) by the Grey-headed Flying-fox (GHFF).
+The brick pit water body is occasionally used as habitat (as a fresh water source) by the Grey-headed Flying-fox (GHFF) and Eastern Bentwing Bat (EBWB).
 As a compensatory measure for the drainage of the pit, a permanent pond will be constructed in the western sector of the subject lands.
-The concept design for this compensatory water source is shown in Figure .1.2.
-A temporary pond, to be available during the reconstruction period for the water body, will also be provided in the northwestern sector of the site.
-The BMP outlines the requirements for these water bodies, in terms of size and shape, to provide optimal habitat for the GHFF.
+The agreed concept design for this compensatory water source is shown in Figure .1.3.
+A temporary pond, to be available during the reconstruction period for the water body, will also be provided in the northwestern sector of the site and is clearly indicated on the architectural staging plans submitted with the Concept Plan application.